 In complaints like this, we start off by looking at the terms and conditions that the consumer has agreed, to identify the extent of the firm's legal obligations.
 We then look at any other evidence - for example, what was said at the time the investment was made.
-The firm is not liable for actively managing a portfolio unless it has agreed to do this - or unless the consumer has reasonably been given to understand that it will do so.
+The firm is not liable for actively managing a portfolio unless what the complaints were about: insurance payment protection insurance (PPI)

 Other complaints we have received during the year concern high-risk activities such as spread-betting.
 In these cases, we look at the particular circumstances of each individual complaint to weigh up whether, on balance, we feel the consumer understood and accepted the risk they were taking.

 Although it is not yet a regulatory requirement, many brokers already record phone conversations, which can provide us with some very useful evidence in considering complaints like these.